DGIProject/VideoEditorJS/README.md

 How To install ?
 ================

-There is two ways to do that :
+There are two ways to do that :
 - The first one is to clone the depo with `git clone` on a webserver.
 - The second one is to download the zip file.